Creative and Innovative Research

 If you are seeking admission you can submit your applications at any time.
 Based on the submitted application documents, our team of the Vienna PhD School of Informatics will try to find a supervisor among our faculty who might be interested to supervise your doctoral studies.
 Our team also supports you in regards of Visa, accomodation, etc.

 We organize guest lectures which are given by internationally renowned researchers (so-called ”area courses“).
 In addition, we coordinate fundamental and other more specialized courses.
 All these courses are held in English.

 We stimulate team-building by regularly offering social events for all doctoral students at TU Wien Informatics.

 Whether you enrol within the framework of a doctoral college or pursue our Standard Doctoral Program, your activities follows the TU Wien Informatics general doctoral curriculum.

-This curriculum is structured into mandatory (“fundamental”) courses and elective (“area”) courses and comprises 18 ECTS of coursework—this is mandatory for all PhD students.
+This curriculum is structured into mandatory (“fundamental”) courses and elective (“area”) courses and comprises 18 ECTS of coursework—this is mandatory for all doctoral students.
 However, as a doctoral candidate in one of our colleges you are required to earn additional ECTS.
-For securing funding, we typically employ PhD students as teaching assistants, project assistants, or in a doctoral college.
+For securing funding, we typically employ doctoral students as teaching assistants, project assistants, or in a doctoral college.
 It is also possible to do doctoral studies as self-funded student.

 Admission is based on a competitive examination of the applicants, guaranteeing a high level of quality.
 After a first screening of applications, shortlisted students will be contacted for interviews.
 Austrian residents will be invited for face-to-face interviews, applicants from abroad will be invited for face-to-face interviews or will have phone interviews.

 The Vienna PhD School of Informatics is open for national and international students (not limited to the European Union).
 We maintain an objective of a 50% quota of international students and a women’s quota of at least 40% (averaged over 3 years).
 Female applicants are explicitly encouraged to apply and will receive preference when equally qualified.
-Applicants should have obtained a master’s degree with distinction.
+Applicants should have obtained a master degree with distinction.